 DJI Phantom 4 RTK BS Combo

-The Phantom 4 RTK Combo comes with a Base Station, Tripod, GPC hard case, 4 x drone and 2 x remote controller batteries plus a 64GB SD card and screen protector.
+The Phantom 4 RTK Combo comes with a Base Station, Tripod, GPC hard case, 4 x drone and 2 x remote controller batteries plus a 64GB SD card.

 Horizontal RTK Accuracy